bobgreenshields/rivers-of-blood/Ideas.md

 - One of the gangs has a big deal going down
 - The barge from the mine is late
 	- and the last one was full of low quality ore
+- Several townsfolk have been kept awake by whispering voices
 ## Nodes
 - The [[Pure Alchemy | alchemist's house]]
 	- The Silversmith